-Business entities in Vietnam
+Business entities in Vietnam in 2023

 Doing business in Vietnam with a local entity

 The Vietnam limited liability company (wholly foreign-owned LLC)

 - A limited liability company in Vietnam can be setup with only 1 shareholder, who can be of any nationality and does not need to be resident in Vietnam.
 Our Clients will also need to appoint 1 director as the company’s legal representative, who can be a foreigner but will then be required to i) travel to Vietnam; ii) obtain a work permit and iii) show evidence of 12 months of experience on a managerial position.
 For such a role, Healy Consultants Group highly recommends appointing a staff member who is either residing or often travelling to Vietnam.
 If needed, our Firm may also provide our Clients with i) nominee resident director services and/or ii) assistance to apply for a work permit in Vietnam;

 - In order to complete incorporation, foreign-owned LLCs will be required to i) open a capital account with a local bank, required for share capital injection and transfers of future earnings abroad and ii) obtain approval for a foreign investment certificate (FIC), required by the Vietnam government to allow foreigners to invest in Vietnam.
 Approval of the FIC requires a minimum investment, commonly set at US$10,000 but which may be higher in some industries;

 - During incorporation, all Vietnamese LLCs are also required to provide the authorities with i) a registered address in Vietnam, which may be provided by Healy Consultants if needed and ii) a bank certificate of deposit for the amount of share capital, which will be needed to be transferred no later than 12 months after incorporation is complete;